Yokohama Municipal Subway 10000 series: Future plans

 In 2018, it was announced that ten of the 17 sets in operation would be lengthened to six cars each by 2024 as a measure to ease overcrowding on the Green Line.
-The first lengthened trainset is expected to enter revenue service on 24 September 2022.
+The first lengthened trainset, 10121 entered revenue service on 24 September 2022.

 Special liveries

 From 25 February 2018, set 10161 began operating in a special cream and green vinyl wrapping livery based on the livery carried by former Yokohama city tramcars to mark the tenth anniversary of the opening of the Green Line.